 2. Research is secondary; telling a good story comes first

-After doing all the novel research to boost your knowledge and feel for a subject, use only a tiny fraction of it in the story.
-Don’t give in to the temptation to dump it all in there.
+Don’t give in to the temptation to dump everything you've learned into the story.
 Sure, it’s fascinating stuff but you risk burying the story in scientific or historical detail.

 A little bit of researched material goes a long way.
-Keep what you use in your story to the issues your character would know about and be concerned with.
+Only use info related to the issues your character would know about and be concerned with.
 Leave out the captivating but irrelevant details.

 Your research should enhance the story, not dominate it.